kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

 What is a calculus?
 ^^^^^^^^^^^^^^^^^^^
 * A calculus is a notation used to formalize a method of calculation or reasoning.
-* Calculus' have a set of axioms (fundamental assumptions), and a set of derivation rules (data transformation rules).
+* Calculus' have a set of axioms (fundamental assumptions), and a set of derivation rules
+  (data transformation rules, also called inference rules).
 * With them, you can use the calculus to prove something.
 * You can think of a calculus as a miniature language for reasoning, or maybe a game.
+* A calculus is just a bunch of rules for manipulating symbols.
+One can give meaning to the symbols (semantics), but that's not part of the calculus (pure syntax).
+One can associate meanings to expressions in a way that corresponds to computations (functional programs).

+  Formalizing a method means ascribing a calculus to it, which then has meaning assigned to syntactic constructs, and defining transformation rules, as well as demonstrating how they are performed.

 What is the lambda calculus?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^